Microsoft added a new tool to its robust Office 365 suite of services – Microsoft Teams.

 There are three main options to find inactive teams

 - Microsoft Teams Usage Report in Office 365

 - Identifying inactive Teams using activity threshold

 1. Activity Report with PowerShell

 This script posted on Microsoft TechNet will help you find inactive teams; it can be a highly effective method to identify the information.

 The script checks audit records of the teams and Office 365 groups that are inactive and establish the following:

 - Checks if any SharePoint file activity has taken place in the group’s document library in the past 90 days

 - Checks if conversations have taken place in the group mailbox in the past year

-The Script provides an HTML report file which contains below statistics.
+The Script provides an HTML report file that contains below statistics.
 You can see: